310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Chiaki %}
-I’m so, so sorry![^4] I haven’t been able to do anything right this event!
+I’m so, so sorry![^4] I haven’t been able to do anything right during this event!
 {% endbubble %}

 {% bubble Nazuna %}